Green Goddess Soup

 4. Add 5 cups vegetable stock to the pot, cover and bring to a gentle boil.
 Reduce heat and simmer for 15 minutes.

-5. Transfer the collards and kale to a high-speed blender, along with the left over stock from the pan, coconut milk, lemon juice, miso, fresh parsley, and about a third of the cooked vegetables.
+5. Transfer the collards and kale to a high-speed blender, along with the left over stock from the pan, coconut milk, lemon juice, miso, parsley, basil, and about a third of the cooked vegetables.
 Puree until smooth, 30-60 seconds.
 Pour the puree into the soup pot and simmer uncovered for another 10 minutes.

 6. Top with chopped walnuts or pumpkin seeds for a crunch!